FranciscoOrdonez/credit-Card-Approval-Predictor-in-Python/README.md

 We will instantiate GridSearchCV() with our earlier logreg model with all the data we have.
 Instead of passing train and test sets separately, we will supply X (scaled version) and y.
 We will also instruct GridSearchCV() to perform a cross-validation of five folds.
 View code [here](coding/model3).

+The accuracy of this grid model is a little better: 0.850725 using  the parameters: {'max_iter': 100, 'tol': 0.01}.